edriang/react-connect-context-hooks/README.md

 export default App;
 ```

-Finally, use the `connected` HOC in your components code as follows:
+### Connect using HOC

+After creating and configuring your Provider you can connect your components with the Context using the HOC helper as follows:

 ```js
 /// CounterComponent.tsx